mstevenson888/epiR/README.md

 4. Meta-analysis

+The meta-analysis functions here are based on those presented in Egger et al. (2001).

 | Function             | Details                                                                                    |
 |----------------------|--------------------------------------------------------------------------------------------|
 | `epi.dsl`            | Mixed-effects meta-analysis of binary outcome data using the DerSimonian and Laird method. |